seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <div align="center">
     <figure>
         <img src="{{ "/assets/img/gridworld_img.png" | relative_url }}" class="img-fluid my-2" style="width: 20%" alt="Gridworld Sketch" />
         <figcaption align="left"> <b>Figure 1</b> – A 3x3 gridworld where the initial state ($S_0$) is the upper left cell.
 Episodes end when the agent reaches the bottom right cell, which we refer to as the "terminal state."
 This problem is fully observable, meaning that the agent observes the entire state, $O_t=S_t$, always.
 The possible actions are up, down, left, and right, which cause the agent to move one cell in the specified direction.
-Hitting a wall, e.g., action=left in the initial state, is a valid action and returns the agent to the same state.
+Hitting a wall, e.g., action=left in the initial state, is a valid action and returns the agent to the same state, i.e., $S_{t+1}=S_t$.
 Each cell is labeled with the reward that the agent receives when that state is $S_{t+1}$.
 For example, if the agent transitions from the middle state ($S_t$) to the bottom middle state ($S_{t+1}$) then the reward would be $R_t=-1$.
 Notice that the reward is $0$ in all cells except for a $-1$ reward in the bottom middle cell and a $+1$ reward when reaching the terminal state.
 We will use a discount factor of $\gamma=0.9$ for this environment when calculating the expected return of a policy.  </figcaption>
     </figure>
 </div>
 </p>